newlandsvalley/package-usage/README.md

 package-deps
 ============

-A command-line utility to investigate the current purescript package-sets and to let you query both the immediate and transitive dependencies of a package.
+A command-line utility to investigate the current purescript package-sets and to let you query package dependencies or paths between packages.
+The **deps** command gives either the immediate or the transitive dependencies of a package.
 It also lets you pivot the package sets so as to reverse the dependencies and query the pivoted data in the same manner.
+The **paths** command gives all the paths that exist between two different packages.

 command line options
 --------------------